quasar098/text-format-wizard/README.md

 ## module ideas:
 - execute if condition
 - fib sequence
-- add math modules to work with big numbers
 - CRT module
 - color module (rgb, hex, hsl, etc)
-- javascript eval module (warning about it being unsafe to go with it)